Check your Azure SQL Managed Instance fulfills the requirements of Spotlight Cloud.

-Alternatively, fill in the Database User and Password fields.
-Ensure the database user has sufficient account permissions to retrieve performance data from the SQL Server instance and host by WMI.
+Fill in the database User and Password fields.
+Ensure the database user has sufficient account permissions to retrieve performance data from the Azure SQL Managed Instance.
 Typically the account will be a member of the sysadmin server role.
-It could be a SQL Server login (such as ‘sa’).
+It could be a SQL Server login.
 If this is not feasible in your environment, see How to grant SQL Server account permissions to a trusted user.

 The connection will fail if the account permissions are insufficient to allow Spotlight Cloud to collect the data it needs.

-Select the alarms configuration template to apply to this connection or select Factory Settings Template to apply the Factory Settings shipped with Spotlight Cloud.
-Select from any of the SQL Server configuration templates that you have created through Configure Alarms.
+Select the alarms configuration template to apply to this connection or select Factory Settings Template to apply the factory settings shipped with Spotlight Cloud.
+Select from any of the Azure SQL Managed Instance configuration templates that you have created through configure alarms.

-The alarms template option is applicable only when creating a new SQL Server connection.
-To apply a template to an existing SQL Server connection, see Configuration Templates.
+The alarms template option is applicable only when creating a new Azure SQL Managed Instance connection.
+To apply a template to an existing SQL Managed Instance connection, see configuration templates.

 When you add a new SQL Managed Instance connection or edit the details of an existing connection, Spotlight Cloud tests its ability to connect.

 If Spotlight Cloud fails to connect to the SQL Managed Instance then you may want to return to the connection details dialog to ensure the details you have entered are correct.
 You may want to troubleshoot SQL Managed Instance connection failure.